machinetranslate/machinetranslate.org/building-and-research/metrics/metrics.md

 ### Machine learning-based metrics

-Machine learning-based metrics use [sentence embeddings](/sentence-embeddings) to calculate the difference between the generated target sentence and the reference translation, or even between the target senternce and the source sentence.
+Machine learning-based metrics use [sentence embeddings](/sentence-embeddings) to calculate the difference between the generated target sentence and the reference translation, or even between the target sentence and the source sentence.

 Examples:/
 - [COMET](/comet)